Sergey Sirotkin

+Since leaving Formula One, Sirotkin has moved into sportscar racing, competing in the FIA World Endurance Championship, GT World Challenge Europe, Intercontinental GT Challenge and the Middle East Trophy for SMP.

+Early and personal life

 Sergey Olegovich Sirotkin was born on 27 August 1995 in Moscow, Russia.
 His father, Oleg Sirotkin, was head of the National Institute of Aviation Technologies, Russia.
 He graduated from Moscow Automobile and Road Construction University in 2017 with a degree in race car engineering.

-Career
+Junior racing career

 Karting

 Sirotkin began karting in 2008 and raced in various international series, working his way up from the junior ranks to progress through to the KF3 and KF2 category by 2010.

 Formula Abarth

-Having turned fifteen years old, Sirotkin graduated to single-seaters, racing in the newly launched Formula Abarth series in Italy for Jenzer Motorsport.
+Having turned 15 years old, Sirotkin graduated to single-seaters, racing in the newly launched Formula Abarth series in Italy for Jenzer Motorsport.
 He made his début at Vallelunga, finishing the first race in the points and later added four more point-scoring finishes to finish 18th in the championship.
 Sirotkin remained in Formula Abarth, and with Jenzer, for a second season in 2011; the series splitting into two separate classifications for European and Italian championship races.
 But prior to the round at Spa, Sirotkin switched to the Euronova Racing by Fortec team.
 He won the European Series title with a race to spare, taking five wins in fourteen races.
 In the Italian Series, Sirotkin finished as runner-up with two race victories, losing out to former teammate Patric Niederhauser after an error in the final race at Autodromo Nazionale Monza.